rick-de-water/Lingo/README.md

 * `-DLINGO_CHAR_ENCODING=none`
 * `-DLINGO_CHAR_PAGE=iso_8859_1`

 This method is not recommended.
-Setting the execution character set is a much more reliable and portable way to solve this issue.
+Compiler flags are a much more reliable way to set the correct encoding.

-## Testing
-If you want to develop and/or run the test suite, you will have to build the CMake project.
-All you need is CMake 3.12 or higher and a C++11 compatible compiler.
-The tests are written using [Catch](https://github.com/catchorg/Catch2) and can be run with `ctest`.

 ## More reading material
  * [Glossary](doc/glossary.md)